anu-01/playwright-mstest-poc/README.md

     {
         await Page.GotoAsync("https://playwright.dev");

-        // Expect a title to contain a substring. await Expect(Page).ToHaveTitleAsync(new Regex("Playwright"));
+        // Expect a title "to contain" a substring. await Expect(Page).ToHaveTitleAsync(new Regex("Playwright"));
     }